Shining Stars Sports League

 - Music and Movement: Sing, play instruments, and dance while socializing with friends.
 Focus is on following directions, listening to the beat, and moving around to folk music.

-- Nature Walk and Art: Explore nature on the Orchard Hill Trail; participants learn outdoor safety and following directions while gathering items to make an art project. *Parent participation required.*
+- Nature Walk and Safety Education: Explore nature on the Orchard Hill Trail; participants learn outdoor safety education while in an outdoor public space. *Parent participation required.*

 An I.E.P. is required for sports league and programs.